 Our goal is to provide students with affordable, quality, and dignified housing.

-Historically, the CSU has been a staunch advocate for students’ housing rights through HOJO (the off-campus housing and job bank).
+Historically, the CSU has been a staunch advocate for students’ housing rights through HOJO (The Off-Campus Housing and Job Resource Centre).
 Not a single university student union in Quebec provides such a service.
 Over time, we have become well aware that students face challenges in the housing market.
 For many of us it might be our first time living independently, in Montreal, or in Canada altogether.
-This fact leads to scenarios where students lack a proper awareness of their tenant rights and ultimately leave them unexercised.